Five platforms. One ecosystem. Zero specs.

 To bridge the gap between vague requests and concrete solutions, I moderated timed ideation sessions in Miro and Google Jam.
 Strict structure, ruthless time-boxing, maximum output:

-• Research — 10 to 20 minutes Rapid market scan and insight sharing.
+- Research — 10 to 20 minutes Rapid market scan and insight sharing.
 Just enough context to argue from facts, not feelings.

-(Returns & Materials sketches)
+(Returns & Materials flows)

 (icons, buttons, components)